andikeme/Frontend-Mentor-Recipe-Page/README.md

 ## Acknowledgments

-I would like to thank my friend Zulaihat Salihu who helped me with the task of adding media Querry to my css code to make it responsive to different screen sizes.
+I would like to thank my friend Zulaihat Salihu who helped me with the task of adding media Querry to my CSS code to make it responsive to different screen sizes.